hepix-virtualisation/vmcatcher/README.md

 ~~~~

 Change the output format to get the original message without the
-security wraper, or in original form:
+security wrapper, or in original form:

 ~~~~ {.programlisting}
 [user] $  vmcatcher_subscribe  -i --uuid=63175437-7d59-4851-b333-c96cb6545a86 -f message